Festival occurs 24 times a year at our Los Angeles events. At least twice a month.

 – We are a feedback festival and you will actually hear what industry people and film lovers think of your film.

-– Your film is screened and then talked about with the audience, lead by a Professional Industry moderator.
+– Your film is screened and then talked about with the audience.

 Read more testimonials of recent filmmakers who had their short documentary film showcased at the festival: